inasafe/inasafe-doc/docs/source/training/intermediate/osm/306-editing-wiki-osm.rst

 However, this is only available for pages that have been translated, and that include a special tag at the top - {{Languages|page_name}}

-When developing the OpenStreetMap community in your country, it is very useful for key wiki pages to be translated into your language.
+When developing the OSM community in your country, it is very useful for key wiki pages to be translated into your language.
 Adding translated pages is easy, as we will see here.